 6. Embrace the effects of distraction therapy.
 Remind patients of the entertainment and relaxation options available to them so they can stay as stress-free as possible.
 And don’t forget your staff!
 They can benefit from distraction therapy too.
 Setting up areas where staff can take a break and recharge can benefit everyone.

 While healthcare is on the front lines helping us through this, we remain at the virtual “front lines” to help healthcare.
 We are working with our current client partners to help them take the steps outlined above and support them in any way we can.
 Take care of yourselves and each other.

-For more information, please contact Claire Pfarr at email@example.com or attend our Virtual Press Conference.
+For more information, please contact Claire Pfarr at email@example.com or listen to our previously recorded Virtual Press Conference.